BaselBoulos/BaselBoulos/README.md

 and what I'm really passionate about, I am seeking my first job as a Full-Stack developer.

 Learning, teaching, sharing knowledge, and getting outside my comfort zone, are part of what keeps me going.

+I'm curious about different cultures and perspectives, and how the world works in different countries, which led me to explore alone a dozen countries around the world, that also helped my communication and problem-solving skills

 - 🔭 I’m currently working on [PortfolioWebsite](https://github.com/BaselBoulos/PortfolioWebsite).
 - 🌱 I’m currently learning ReactJS.